 Subscription and services revenue.
 Our subscription and services revenue consists primarily of fees we bill to our customers in connection with their subscriptions to our communications solutions.
 Our revenue varies based upon the services and features utilized by our core users.
 We derive subscription and services revenue primarily from recurring monthly payments related to service plans, such as Ooma Premier, Ooma Office, international calling plans, and other subscriptions, which we refer to as service subscription plans.
 Subscription and services revenue also includes revenue generated from payments for qualified lead generation, prepaid international and directory assistance.
 We also earn revenue from the display of advertisements through our Talkatone mobile application, primarily based on advertisement impressions displayed.
-We expect our subscription and services revenue to generally increase as a percentage of total revenue, as we continue to grow our user base.
+We expect our subscription and services revenue to continue to increase as we expand our user base.

 Product and other revenue.
 Our product and other revenue consists primarily of the sale of our on-premise appliances and end-point devices used in connection with our services and includes shipping and handling fees.
 We also generate other revenue from porting fees we charge our customers to enable them to transfer their existing phone numbers to Ooma Office or Telo.
-We expect our product and other revenue to decline in absolute dollars and to decrease as a percentage of total revenue, as we expect to continue to sell our on-premise appliances at an attractive price point to facilitate the adoption of our platform.
+We expect our product and other revenue to remain relatively flat on a year-over-year basis.